History and Background on Creeping Charlie

 European settlers were responsible for its introduction to a wide area of localities.
-Although Creeping Charlie is a native to Europe and southwestern Asia, it has become common in most regions other than the Rocky Mountains.
+Although Creeping Charlie is native to Europe and southwestern Asia, it has become common in most regions other than the Rocky Mountains.
 Known as Creeping Charlie, its aliases are Alehoof, Cats for, Field Balm, Run-away-robin, Ground Ivy, gill-over-the-ground, and Tunhoof.
-It can be identified by its round to reniform (kidney or fan shape of the leaf).
+Its round can identify it as reniform (kidney or fan shape of the leaf).
 It is a variable species, its size being influenced by environmental impacts.

 How to Use Creeping Charlie in your Landscape Design

-Glechoma thrives in moist, shaded areas, but also tolerates sun very well.
+Glechoma thrives in moist, shaded areas but also tolerates sun very well.
 It is a common plant in grasslands and wooded areas or wasteland.
-It also thrives in lawns and around buildings, since it survives mowing.
-To aid in preventing its spread, bagging your lawn cuttings will help combat its spread by stolons or by seed.
+It also thrives on lawns and around buildings since it survives mowing.
+To prevent its spread, bagging your lawn cuttings will help combat its spread by stolons or by seed.

 Part of the reason for its widespread is this rhizomatous method of reproduction.
-It will form dense mats which can take over areas of lawn, and thus can be considered potentially invasive or aggressive weed.
+It will form dense mats which can take over areas of the lawn and thus can be considered a potentially invasive or aggressive weed.

-Now that we have explored the evil side of one of Mother Nature's children let us see if there is any good.
-Remember, for every negative; there must be positive.
+Now that we have explored the evil side of one of Mother Nature's children, let us see if there is any good.
+Remember, for every negative.
+There must be a positive.
 This is the balance of life.
-CC is quite attractive and can be grown as a potted plant and on occasion as a ground cover.
+CC is quite attractive and can be grown as a potted plant and, on occasion, as a ground cover.
 Easily cultivated, it grows well in the shaded area.
 While many of us consider it a weed because of its propensity for spreading,

 Culinary and Medicinal Uses for Creeping Charlie

-Creeping Charlie's has culinary and medicinal uses which were the reason it was brought by the earlier settlers to America.
-The fresh herb can be rinsed and steeped in hot water to create an herbal tea rich in vitamin C. Creeping Charlie was also widely used by the Saxons in brewing beer as flavoring, clarification, and preservative, before the introduction of hops for these purposes; thus the brewing-related names, Alehoof, Tunhoof, and Gill-over-the-ground.
+Creeping Charlie's has culinary and medicinal uses, which was why the earlier settlers brought it to America.
+The fresh herb can be rinsed and steeped in hot water to create an herbal tea rich in vitamin C. Creeping Charlie was also widely used by the Saxons in brewing beer as flavoring, clarification, and preservative before the introduction of hops for these purposes; thus the brewing-related names, Alehoof, Tunhoof, and Gill-over-the-ground.

 Creeping Charles has been used in the traditional medicine of Europe going back thousands of years.
-Galen, an ancient Greek physician, 300AD, recommended the plant to treat inflammation of the eyes, John Gerard, an English herbalist, recommended the plant to treat tinnitus, as well as a diuretic, astringent, tonic and gentle stimulant.
-Creeping Charlie has been used in the traditional medicine of Europe going back thousands of years.
+Galen, an ancient Greek physician, 300AD, recommended the plant to treat inflammation of the eyes.
+John Gerard, an English herbalist, recommended the plant to treat tinnitus as a diuretic, astringent, tonic, and gentle stimulant.
+Creeping Charlie has been used in the traditional medicine of Europe for thousands of years.

-Although I am not a friend of the weeds that are growing and strangulating my garden, I do approach them with a more educated knowledge which, hopefully, will permit me to have a garden design in complete harmony with nature and one that will equally serve all.
+Although I am not a friend of the weeds that are growing and strangulating my garden, I do approach them with more academic knowledge, which, hopefully, will permit me to have a garden design in complete harmony with nature and one that will equally serve all.